Wages and labour costs

 Gross earnings are the largest part of labour costs – information is provided on average (mean) annual gross earnings.
 The main definitions for earnings are provided in Regulation 1738/2005 of 21 October 2005.
 Data come from the four-yearly structure of earnings survey (SES) whose latest vintage dates back to October 2010.
 Gross earnings cover remuneration in cash paid directly by the employer, before tax deductions and social security contributions payable by wage earners and retained by the employer.
 All bonuses, regardless of whether they are regularly paid (such as 13th or 14th month pay, holiday bonuses, profit-sharing, allowances for leave not taken, occasional commissions, etc.) are included.
 The information is presented for full-time employees working in the business economy (NACE Rev. 2 Sections B to N).
 The statistical unit is the enterprise or local unit.
-The population consists of all units, although it is generally limited to enterprises with at least ten employees for most countries.
+The population consists of all units, although it is generally limited to enterprises with at least 10 employees for most countries.

-Data on median earnings are based on gross hourly earnings, and represent the median earnings of all employees (full-time and part-time excluding apprentices) working in enterprises with ten or more employees and in all sectors of the economy except agriculture, fishing, public administration, private households and extra-territorial organisations.
-Low-wage earners are those employees that earn less than two thirds of the national median gross hourly earnings.
+Data on median earnings are based on gross hourly earnings, and represent the median earnings of all employees (full-time and part-time, but excluding apprentices) working in enterprises with 10 or more employees and in all sectors of the economy except agriculture, fishing, public administration, private households and extra-territorial organisations.
+Low wage earners are those employees that earn less than two thirds of the national median gross hourly earnings.

 Gender pay gap

 The gender pay gap, in its unadjusted form, is defined as the difference between average gross hourly earnings of male paid employees and female paid employees, expressed as a percentage of average gross hourly earnings of male paid employees.
 The methodology for the compilation of this indicator has recently changed and is now based on data collected from the Structure of earnings survey (SES), which is revised every four years when SES data becomes available.
 The SES is based on Regulation 1738/2005 of 21 October 2005.